-Baclofen (Lioresal, Gablofen) is used for managing muscle spasticity in multiple sclerosis.
-Baclofen drug is an antispastic medication used primarily to treat muscle clonus, pain, rigidity and spasm in muscles in case of multiple sclerosis.
-It is also indicated in spinal cord problems, treating alcoholism and CNS lesions.
-There is decreased susceptibility of CNS depression with this antispastic agent.
+The comparison between Baclofen vs. cyclobenzaprine starts at what conditions they’re known to treat.
+Lioresal is used for managing muscle spasticity in multiple sclerosis.
+This drug is an antispastic medication used primarily to treat muscle clonus, pain, rigidity, and spasm in muscles in case of multiple sclerosis.
+It is also indicated in spinal cord problems, treating alcoholism, and CNS lesions.
+There is decreased susceptibility to CNS depression with this antispastic agent.

-Flexeril (Cyclobenzaprine) is indicated for treating pain and muscle spasm related to short term skeletal problems and muscle pain.
+Flexeril (Cyclobenzaprine) is indicated for treating pain and muscle spasms related to short-term skeletal problems and muscle pain.
 Cyclobenzaprine is a tricyclic antidepressant derivative.
-It acts on the brain stem region relieving short term musculoskeletal pain and improves mobility.
+It acts on the brain stem region, relieving short-term musculoskeletal pain and improves mobility.

 |Abdominal discomfort or pain||Seizures|